dbos-inc/dbos-docs/docs/typescript/reference/decorators.md

 ## Decorator Locations

 DBOS currently uses decorators at the class, function, or function parameter level.
-(Typescript also supports decorators at the property or accessor level, but DBOS currently doesn't use them.)
+(TypeScript also supports decorators at the property or accessor level, but DBOS currently doesn't use them.)

 ### Class Decorators